Outcomes

 From partial or complete removal of the colon and rectum to pouch surgery, we offer a wide range of procedures to suit your individual circumstances and needs.
 Get in touch to book a consultation and find out more.

-To book a consultation with The Colorectal & Robotic Surgery Centre, you can phone, email or use our “contact us” form.
+To book a consultation with the Colorectal & Robotic Surgery Centre, you can phone, email or use our online form.

 Email: crsc@hcahealthcare.co.uk